Code-Institute-Submissions/EdHarty-Golf_janResub/README.md

 # 1. UX

-As an avid golfer, I have try my best to get out when I can and when it's quiet on the greens.
+As an avid golfer, I have tried my best to get out when I can and when it's quiet on the golf course.
 I find the most convenient way of scheduling a round of golf is online.
 An easy to use visually appealing website that is concise makes it an appealing option to get a round of golf organised.

 Hopefully this website will demonstrate such ease of use when it comes to CRUD functionality.